MiiMii1205/KickThings/README.md

 ### Does this mod re-enable kicks in normal runs? ###

-No. This mod does NOT re-enable the kick in normal runs.
+No. This mod does NOT re-enable kicks in normal runs.
 It only expands the base kick.

-This means that you can either use it within a custom run by default.
+This means that by default you can only use it in a custom run.

-If you want to enable kicking in all runs, you can use another mod like [Better Kick](https://thunderstore.io/c/peak/p/AtomicStudio/Better_Kick/),
+If you want to enable kicks everywhere, you'll have to use another mod like [Better Kick](https://thunderstore.io/c/peak/p/AtomicStudio/Better_Kick/)

 ### Can I still kick my friends with this? ###